ritchieng/dlami/README.md

 This is an AMI that I hope people, including myself, would continually monitor and ensure it works all the time.
 I call it TFAMI!
 How innovative.

 ## How to find?
-Under community AMI, search for TFAMI or `ami-d0e4adc7`.
+Under community AMI, search for TFAMI.

 ## Technical Specifications
 - TensorFlow 0.8.0